rabindranath-mishra/GameBoyZero/README.md

 The default Retropie configuration do not give proper performance for games and keeps on hanging on the Raspberry Pi Zero 2 W. We need to tweak some configurations to make it performant and stable.

-* Use a >2A power source and connect the power source and Raspberry Pi using a good enough gauge wire to ensure PI do not browning out under load.
+* Use a >2A power source and connect the power source and Raspberry Pi using a good enough gauge wire to ensure PI not browning out under load.
 The chosen 'Seeed Studio Lipo Rider Plus (Charger/Booster)' is good for the build.
 * Limit the resolution for stable performance.
 The frame buffer for the SPI display is the biggest performance killer.
-Use below configuration.
+Use below configuration to mimize the load.

     ``` text
     #'/boot/config.txt' ->